Emergency Dentistry – Aspen Hill, MD

 Get the Professional Care You Need Right Away

 If you have a dental emergency, you don’t want to sit around in a waiting room all day , do you?
 If you head to the ER for your urgent dental issue, that’s more than likely what will happen.
 That’s why it’s much more productive to call the Dental Center of Aspen Hill for treatment.
 Not only do we have the training necessary to get you out of pain, but also the advanced dental equipment that you won’t find at emergency facilities.
-We’ll make sure to get you seen as soon as possible, ideally the same day, so don’t wait to call for emergency dentistry in Silver Spring, MD!
+We’ll make sure to get you seen as soon as possible, ideally the same day, so don’t wait to call for emergency dentistry in Aspen Hill, MD!

 Why Choose the Dental Center of Aspen Hill for Emergency Dentistry?

 - Dentists and Team Experienced in Treating Dental Emergencies

 Whether it’s a toothache that appeared out of the blue or a sudden accident like a bad fall, you should contact a professional for help as soon as it appears.
 After calling the Dental Center of Aspen Hill, one of our team members will provide helpful first-aid tips over the phone.
 They’ll also get you scheduled for an emergency appointment right away.
 If for any reason you can’t make it to our dental office, we encourage you to take the following tips into account below to improve your condition.

 To manage any pain caused by a toothache, take an over-the-counter medication and place a cold compress against your face in 10 minute intervals.
 Avoid applying aspirin or any similar medication directly to the gums as doing so can actually cause a burning sensation.